PROMETHEUS AND CHIRON

 Flowing within the liquid dimness that now made its way up to the woman’s waist, and which seemed poised to swallow her whole, were thousands upon thousands of hideous, indoor cockroaches.
 They were somehow alive and moving freely within the viscous shadow, scuttling along the woman’s clothing, along her shoes…and along her skin beneath, everywhere on her body that the shadow had already reached.

-The woman screamed now, and though Tommy did not know whether he was responding to her voice or to what was crawling upon her, now almost to her head, her eyes, and her mouth, Tommy screamed also.
+She screamed now, and though Tommy did not know whether he was responding to her voice or to what was crawling upon her, almost to her head, her eyes, and her mouth, Tommy screamed also.

 The scream awakened him.

-His eyes snapped open in his room, which was just as dark, or darker, than it had seemed to him an instant ago.
+His eyes snapped open in his room, which was just as dark as it had seemed to him an instant ago.
 He felt himself breathing heavily and quickly, and for a moment could not understand why the woman was no longer standing nearby.
-He scrambled for the bedside lamp, knocking his wallet onto the floor in the process, and had to fumble for a few seconds to get the light on, as he so desperately needed to do.
+He scrambled for the bedside lamp, knocking his wallet onto the floor in the process, and had to fumble for a few seconds to get the light on, as he desperately needed to do.

 A part of him was certain that the lamp would have burned out, that he would be trapped in darkness, forced to get to his feet and turn on the ceiling light, and that as he walked across the room, he would feel the terrible, moist crunching beneath his bare feet of countless roaches.